HanisRasid123/cypress-test/README.md

 - Download files are verified by checking file extension
 - Upload users file can't be run multiple times because of unique user restraint
 - Location can't be created as there is no delete option
+- There's no way the alerts configurations can be tested
+- Can't test E-Tag configuration